formlio/forml/docs/io.rst

 relies on some community-maintained schema catalogs like the :doc:`Openschema catalog
 <openschema:index>`.

-Continue to the :ref:`schema DSL <dsl-schema>` for more details regarding the actual implementation and use-cases.
+Continue to the :ref:`schema DSL <schema>` for more details regarding the actual implementation and use-cases.
 Also refer to the mentioned :doc:`Openschema catalog <openschema:index>` for a real instance of a ForML schema catalog.